mihai-negru/c-language-data-structures/Documentation/QUEUE.md

-# Documentation for queue object (scl_queue)
+# Documentation for queue object (scl_queue.h)

 ## How to create a queue and how to destroy it?

-In the scl_queue you have two functions that will help you by creating a queue and destroying it.
+In the scl_queue.h you have two functions that will help you by creating a queue and destroying it.

 ```C
     queue_t* create_queue(void (*free_data)(void *));